diggedypomme/KindleTimeMachine/README.md

 ## Acknowledgements

-- The clock face generation algorithm in this project is inspired by the stable diffusion image AI technique developed by [DiffiSION Labs](https://diffisionlabs.com/).
 - Special thanks to the open-source community for their contributions and support.

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us at kindletimemachine@example.com.

 Happy clock-watching on your Kindle!